Corallus-Caninus/DoorSeal/README.md

 edit configuration.toml if necessary python3 door_seal.py

-requires solidpython to be installed
+requires solidpython and toml to be installed